nathnp/ismetroburning.com/README.md

 # IsMetroBurning.com

-IMB is a site that Checks if the Washington Metro Rail system os on fire.
+IMB is a site that checks if the Washington Metro Rail system os on fire.

 X and BSky support require the following pip packages